Skip to main content

 You're Not Stupid for Loving Jurassic World

 I had an experience in the comment section of a YouTube video essay back in 2018.
 This was around the release of Jurassic World: Fallen Kingdom, and the essay traced out how the original Jurassic Park developed its character arcs.
-I thought it was a thoughtful analysis, and many of the comments seemed to agree.
-But I didn’t have to search long before I inevitably came across one comment lamenting how far the "Jurassic" franchise had fallen and how the new "Jurassic World" films just didn't care about things like character arcs anymore.
+I thought it was a nice analysis, and many of the comments seemed to agree.
+But I inevitably came across one comment lamenting how far the "Jurassic" franchise had fallen and how the new "Jurassic World" films just didn't care about things like character arcs anymore.

-I did a foolish thing and replied to this comment with my honest opinion, that being that the JW films actually took a very similar approach to their character arcs and that arguments to the contrary weren’t giving the new films proper credit.
+I did a foolish thing and replied to this comment with my honest opinion, that being ... the JW films actually took a very similar approach to their character arcs, and arguments to the contrary weren’t giving the new films proper credit.
 One person replied directly to my comment, countering my point with “HAAHAHAHAAHA.”
 And, well, I just couldn’t argue with that …

 The